1 Samuel 18: Saul fears David (18:1–16)

 The last chapter ends with David talking to Saul and Abner, whereas in the beginning of this chapter it was clear that Jonathan, Saul's crown prince, was also present at the event and once he had a chance to talk to David, he immediately befriended David.
-Jonathan loved David (verse 1), similar to Saul, his father, had loved David (1 Samuel 16:21), and the experiences of fighting the Philistines against great odds led to a revelation that Jonathan and David shared a kindred spirit.
+Jonathan loved David (verse 1), similar to how Saul, his father, had loved David (1 Samuel 16:21), and the experiences of fighting the Philistines against great odds led to a revelation that Jonathan and David shared a kindred spirit.

 With the victory against Goliath, David was now seen as a brave man that Saul wanted to retain in his service (1 Samuel 14:52), and David proved himself worthy in the subsequent battles that the women who sang to celebrate great victories (cf. Exodus 15:20; Judges 11:34) ascribed a higher number of kills to David than Saul.
 Saul interpreted the supposedly 'non-partisan victory song' in the worst possible sense and became suspicious that David would take over his throne (verse 9).
 The next day, Saul got tormented by the 'evil spirit of God', that he twice attempted to pin David to the wall with his spear, but David, who was playing music for Saul, managed to escape both times.
 Next, Saul moved David from the position as the king's musician to be a commander of a thousand men and ordered him to face the Philistines, hoping that David would be killed by the enemies.
 But, this backfired when David achieved great successes in the battles and all Israel began to love him (18:16).